MementoMori15x6/15x6-sim/manuscript/06-Chapter_06_Bitcoin_vs_MakerDAO_Millisecond-Lag_replicatiors.md

 ![](https://github.com/MementoMori15x6/15x6-sim/raw/main/figures/fig_6_1_provisional_15%C3%976_dominance_heatmap%E2%80%93bitcoin_vs_makerdao.png)

 *Figure 6.1: Bitcoin vs MakerDAO*  Comparative scorecard showing interaction dominance (%) across the 15 base rules and 6 evolutionary moves.
-Left: Bitcoin (Rule-13 parasitism proxy ≈ 8–12%, sharp mutualism/competition core).
-Right: MakerDAO (Rule-13 parasitism proxy ≈ 25–35%, stressed splatter with ~30% parasitism dominance in cheater detection row).
+Left: Bitcoin (Rule-13 exploitationism proxy ≈ 8–12%, sharp mutualism/competition core).
+Right: MakerDAO (Rule-13 exploitationism proxy ≈ 25–35%, stressed splatter with ~30% exploitationism dominance in cheater detection row).
 Generated from consensus median 35-metric scores via matplotlib/seaborn (script: scripts/ch06_bitcoin_makerdao_heatmap_rc3.py).
 Rule 13 highlighted in red.
 Provisional values; to be refined with full simulate.py outputs and shock scenarios.

 ## Interpretation & Thermodynamic Implications

 **Interpretation & Thermodynamic Implications**

 The compass places Bitcoin and MakerDAO in distinct regions of phase space.
-Bitcoin (X ≈ +8.4, Y ≈ +2.1) achieves near-biological Rule-13 fidelity (~8–12% parasitism proxy) by externalizing suppression to thermodynamics (PoW energy cost) — mirroring ant worker policing.
+Bitcoin (X ≈ +8.4, Y ≈ +2.1) achieves near-biological Rule-13 fidelity (~8–12% exploitationism proxy) by externalizing suppression to thermodynamics (PoW energy cost) — mirroring ant worker policing.
 The heatmap shows sharp mutualism/competition dominance across rows 6–8 and 13–14, enabling open-ended persistence but at the cost of constrained variation bandwidth (C2 ≈ 5).

-MakerDAO (X ≈ +5.8, Y ≈ +1.2) operates at the collapse-risk threshold (~25–35% parasitism proxy).
-Governance-layer holes (token concentration, flash-loan vectors, low turnout) elevate Rule-13 parasitism to ~30%, mirroring late VOC administrative leakage.
+MakerDAO (X ≈ +5.8, Y ≈ +1.2) operates at the collapse-risk threshold (~25–35% exploitationism proxy).
+Governance-layer holes (token concentration, flash-loan vectors, low turnout) elevate Rule-13 exploitationism to ~30%, mirroring late VOC administrative leakage.

 This "physics vs. plutocracy" contrast explains the dynamics: Bitcoin offloads suppression to energy (low internal cost, high fidelity); MakerDAO internalizes it to capital (high adaptability, capture risk).
 Meme swarms represent the null case: extreme X vitality with zero Rule-13 suppression → immediate entropy plunge.

 The chapter — and the book's — central diagnostic question remains:
-**Can we engineer replicators that stay cheat-resistant (low Rule-13 parasitism) without becoming rigid and stagnant (without losing adaptive economic vitality)?**
+**Can we engineer replicators that stay cheat-resistant (low Rule-13 exploitationism) without becoming rigid and stagnant (without losing adaptive economic vitality)?**

 If yes, digital millisecond-lag systems may open a new attractor zone beyond biological and paper-ware constraints.
 If no, we remain bounded by the same thermodynamic trade-offs that have limited every prior large-scale replicator.

 ### 6.3 Provisional Shock Test: Whale Capture on MakerDAO

-To probe the structural integrity of the "Digital VOC" at its ~30% Rule-13 parasitism threshold, we simulate a Whale Capture event.
-This scenario models a governance crisis in which token concentration (e.g., persistent low turnout + large-holder dominance) allows a minority interest to override the protocol's consensus pheromones, mimicking the administrative parasitism that ultimately fractured the late VOC.
+To probe the structural integrity of the "Digital VOC" at its ~30% Rule-13 exploitationism threshold, we simulate a Whale Capture event.
+This scenario models a governance crisis in which token concentration (e.g., persistent low turnout + large-holder dominance) allows a minority interest to override the protocol's consensus pheromones, mimicking the administrative exploitationism that ultimately fractured the late VOC.

 **Simulation Parameters**

-We apply a directional shock: increase Rule-13 parasitism dominance from ~30% to 52% in the dominance matrix (reflecting effective hijack of cheater detection via flash-loan vectors or plutocratic voting blocks).
-This is implemented as a +Δ in parasitism cell of Row 13 while compressing mutualism and competition accordingly.
+We apply a directional shock: increase Rule-13 exploitationism dominance from ~30% to 52% in the dominance matrix (reflecting effective hijack of cheater detection via flash-loan vectors or plutocratic voting blocks).
+This is implemented as a +Δ in exploitationism cell of Row 13 while compressing mutualism and competition accordingly.

 **Key Results**

-- **Rule-13 Fracture**: Row 13 shifts to 38% Mutualism vs. 52% Parasitism.
+- **Rule-13 Fracture**: Row 13 shifts to 38% Mutualism vs. 52% Exploitationism.
 This crosses the 50% "VOC Fracture" line — the point where internal friction begins to outpace metabolic returns, historically correlated with accelerated longevity collapse in anchors like late VOC and USSR.
 - **Entropy-Export Ratio (ε) Plunge**: The proxy ε-ratio drops below the 1.1 kill-switch threshold, placing MakerDAO on a "Jagged Descent" trajectory similar to 1780s VOC or late Rome.
 - **Compass Drift**: Y-axis coordinate deepens from +1.2 to -0.8, signaling a forced shift from "Libertarian Software" governance to "Emergency Suppression" mode as the protocol attempts to claw back control from the capturing entity.